 Immunizations recommended by the American College Health Association: Measles, Mumps, Rubella (MMR), Tetanus (Td), Polio, Meningococcal Disease (Meningitis), Chicken Pox (Varicella), Hepatitis A, Hepatitis B, Human Papillomavirus Vaccine (HPV) (females only), Influenza, and Pneumococcal Polysaccharide Vaccine.

-*Nursing students will be notified of health assessment and immunization requirements in the Nursing Student Handbook.
+*Healthcare students will be notified of health assessment and immunization requirements prior to the start of the program.

 There are many health risks associated with substance abuse (use of illicit drugs and excessive drugs and excessive use of alcohol).
 Abusers can lose resistance to disease, develop physical and psychological dependence, become depressed, develop heart problems, contract infections, become malnourished, become physically exhausted and even die.